Hiking the Panthertown Valley

 Follow US 64 East to Cashiers.
 13 miles past the stoplight in Cashiers, just past the Lake Toxaway dam, turn left on NC 281.
 See below.

 Once you are on NC 281, go 0.8 miles and turn left on Cold Mountain Road (the fire station is on the right).
 Proceed just under 6 miles up Cold Mountain Road; the road turns to gravel.
 At a sharp left turn, a sign will indicate the Panthertown parking is just ahead.
-It is 0.1 mile from the sharp left turn to a gravel road on the right signed for the parking area; the road is about 0.1 mile long and the parking area is just a wide spot at the end of the road.
+It is 0.1 mile from the sharp left turn to a gravel road on the right signed for the parking area; the road is about 0.1 mile long and the parking area is at the end of the road.

 To the West Entrance (Salt Rock)